-As a result, you get fats that oxidize in the microwave or already trans fats that no one should consume anyway.
+As a result, you get fats that oxidize in the microwave or are already trans fats that no one should consume.

 Is Popcorn OK for the Keto Diet?

 The facts about nutritional values make it easy for us to judge.
-After popcorn is a cereal that is mostly starch, it is not well suited for keto.
+Since popcorn is a cereal mainly consisting of starch, it is not well suited for keto.

-In the end, the carbohydrate content is simply too high.
-While it is possible to eat small amounts of popcorn without being kicked out of ketosis right away, there are better alternatives that we’ll look at shortly.
+In the end, the carbohydrate content is too high.
+While it is possible to eat small amounts of popcorn without being kicked out of ketosis immediately, there are better alternatives that we’ll look at shortly.

 A single cup of popcorn at movie theaters has about 8 grams, of which 5 grams will end up as blood sugar (*):

-With a limit of 20-50 grams of net carbohydrates per day for ketosis, this means you can eat a maximum of 4 cups of popcorn, provided you avoid carbohydrates otherwise.
+With a limit of 20-50 grams of net carbohydrates per day for ketosis, you can eat a maximum of 4 cups of popcorn, provided you avoid carbohydrates otherwise.

-After numerous online resources refer to popcorn as a food that doesn’t necessarily harm blood sugar levels, the question arises as to whether it is suitable for people with diabetes.
+After numerous online resources refer to popcorn as a food that doesn’t necessarily harm blood sugar levels, the question arises as to whether it suits people with diabetes.